SEN-RAD/animaps/README.md

 # Animaps

+This is a personal project and a work in progress.

 ### Idea and Functionality

 * Users can explore the Map or use the search input to search for cities (change the map's position) or animals (filter the markers shown on the map).